GuoBioinfoLab/TCellSI/README.md

 ![image](https://github.com/JingminYang/TstateScore/blob/main/TCSSalgorithm.jpg)
 ## Installation

-You can install the development version of TstateScore by:
+You can install the development version of TCSS by:

 ``` r
 # install.packages("devtools")